Jewish Internet Defense Force: Criticism

 In October 2008, the German newspaper the Frankfurter Allgemeine Zeitung (FAZ) wrote "the JIDF follows an open political agenda as well.
 Many of its members protested the clearing of Israeli settlements in the Gaza Strip in 2005 – they regard this policy of trading Land for Peace as wrong."
 The newspaper wrote that "Ultimately the JIDF also wants to propagate 'Jewish values on the Internet'.
 This leads to the self-appointed warriors against online-hatred to link their own homepage to a dubious site named 'thereligionofpeace.com'.
 The JIDF website itself said "Mohammed was a genocidal pedophile...
 Millions of Muslims promote the idea that if we "insult" him (despite the fact that he's dead), that we should be killed."
 The website said that Mohammad was a "false prophet" and that the "Islamic ideology itself... is determined to dominate the world, just as Nazism was."
 The website came out against plans to build an Islamic cultural center near Ground Zero in New York, "we are against ALL mosques.
 We are against Islam, just as we are against Nazism.
 Just as we don't wish to see Nazi institutions springing up everywhere, we don't need to see Islamic one's springing up everywhere, either."
+The JIDF also claimed that all Muslims are "terrorists".

 In May 2009, CNN wrote that the JIDF is "sometimes guilty of sweeping generalizations of its own", citing a 2008 interview published on Facebook critic Brian Cuban's site in which a JIDF representative discussed "the issues surrounding [then-candidate Barack Obama's] terrorist connections as well as his racist and anti-Semitic church, which has supported Hamas and the Rev. Louis Farrakhan", and the reply when asked how the Jewish and Muslim communities saw the JIDF, that "99.9% of Muslims hate us".
 CNN quoted a JIDF spokesperson as saying he would rather people not focus on those specific quotations as the interview had been "informal" and Cuban "would not let us correct any of our statements after we quickly answered him to help him meet his deadline."
 Asked in the Cuban interview, "What is the position of the JIDF on the 'Palestinian Question' regarding disputes over occupied lands", the spokesman replied, "Palestinians should be transferred out of Israeli territories.
 They can live in any of the other many Arab states.
 We are against all land concessions to our enemies.
 We are against the release of terrorist prisoners from Israeli prisons."